haward79/porn_video_downloader/README.md

 Finally, input the video urls from file or keyboard.

 # Changelog
+- 11 / 24 2022
+  - Replace deprecated function in selenium.

 - 06 / 09 2022
   - Fix bug for 85tube.com .